LucasJunio/pokedex-next-redux-saas-docker/README.md

 You can check out a list of recommended extensions in the file `.vscode/extensions.json`, or by opening the "Extensions" Tab in the "Recommended" pane.

+# 5. Software architecture

+Main folder tree and your goals

+C:.
+├───.docs - This folder may contain project-related documentation ├───.vscode - This folder can contain the application's services ├───app - The app folder likely contains the core application code.
+├───components - This folder is usually for reusable UI components ├───services - This folder can contain the application's services.
+├───store - This folder could house the state management.
+└───utils - This folder can contain utilities or helper tools.

 ---

 ## 🦸 Author